 6. Herschel City Backpack

-I’m a big lover of backpacks, especially when they come in floral patterns.
+I’m a big lover of backpacks for traveling, especially when they come in floral patterns.
 The Herschel City bag is just the right size for fitting a camera, your jacket (and your boyfriend’s), sunscreen, bug spray, a water bottle, and some chapstick.
 It’s a much sturdier bag than your usual backpacks and you can definitely use it after your travels are over to fit a small laptop or tablet and take it to school or work.

 7. Souvenir Travel Bags